Environmental Seismology – sensing the seismic signals of Earth surface processes

 GETTING THE PACKAGE

-The R package eseis is hosted on the Comprehensive R Archive network CRAN.
-Installing the package is therefore easy.
-In R simply type install.packages("eseis").
-This will install the latest stable version 0.5.0 (cf. Dietze, 2018).
+The R package 'eseis' is hosted on the Comprehensive R Archive network CRAN.
+See also the Readme-file.
+Installing the package is therefore easy; in R simply type install.packages("eseis").
+This will install the latest stable version 0.8.0 (cf. Dietze, 2018).

-On Ubuntu v.
-20.04, the following dependency libraries need to be installed through the terminal, first:
+On Ubuntu v.24.04, the following dependency libraries need to be installed through the terminal, first:

 sudo apt-get install libfftw3-dev libfftw3-doc libcurl4-openssl-dev libxml2 libxml2-dev libgdal-dev libproj-dev